 - Videos and Games – from videos that let you decide what the characters do next, to animations on why drugs are so hard to quit, to in-depth graphics on the human brain, NIDA videos have you covered.

-New for 2016!
-Lesson Plan and Activity Finder curates more than 70 science-based lessons and multimedia classroom activities into one place.
+NIDA's Lesson Plan and Activity Finder curates more than 90 science-based lessons and multimedia classroom activities into one place.
 Find lessons based on drug topic or type and see at-a glance descriptions that provide information on national standards, length of lesson plan, and appropriate grade levels with links for viewing, downloading and ordering free classroom materials.
 This resource is your new ‘go-to’ library for everything from teaching about the brain-body connection to how opioid misuse can cause an overdose.
-It also features the ever-popular Mind Over Matter series and Scholastic’s Heads Up Real News About Drugs and Your Body series.
+It also features the ever-popular Mind Matters series (formerly Mind Over Matter series) and Scholastic’s Heads Up Real News About Drugs and Your Body series.
 Other features include:

 - Infographics – visually compelling graphical representations of science-based information and data.

-- National Drug & Alcohol Facts WeekSM – a national health observance for teens to promote local events that use NIDA science to SHATTER THE MYTHSTM,SM about drugs.
+- National Drug and Alcohol Facts Week® – a national health observance for teens to promote local events that use NIDA science to SHATTER THE MYTHS® about drugs.

 - Ordering free materials – science-based free materials for use with students in the classroom and after school.